cole/aiosmtplib/docs/client.rst

 Connecting over TLS/SSL
 ~~~~~~~~~~~~~~~~~~~~~~~

-For details on different connection types, see :ref:`connection-types`.
+.. seealso:: For details on different connection types, see :ref:`connection-types`.

 If an SMTP server supports direct connection via TLS/SSL, pass ``use_tls=True``
 when initializing the SMTP instance (or when calling :meth:`SMTP.connect`).